Tlalmanalco: Notable sites

-Food and festivals
+Culture

+Gastronomy

 Dishes of the area include mixiote, tlacoyos with fava beans, pinto beans and requeson, cecina, green mole with chicken or pork, and pork in chile mulato but a very local specialty is tamales with capulins (a type of cherry) and corn.

+Festivals

 In October 2008, the town held its first International Festival of Antique Music, inviting vocalist Rita Guerrero, flutist Horacio Franco, the Alharaca Ensamble among others.
 The festival was a series of twelve concerts held in the most historically important sites of the town such as the Temple of San Luis Obispo the Old Belthemite Hospital and the main plaza.

 The major annual celebrations revolve around the town's patron saints, especially Saint Louis, the Bishop and the Archangel Raphael.
 The feast of Saint Louis, the Bishop is on 20 August and the feast of the Archangel Raphael is 29 September.
 They are celebrated with processions, fireworks and local dances including “Los Doce Pares de Francia”, “Marotas” and “Chinelos.”